Karsten Sturmay

-Karsten Sturmay (born November 7, 1996 in Edmonton, Alberta) is a Canadian curler from Leduc, Alberta.
+Karsten Sturmay (born November 7, 1996, in Edmonton, Alberta) is a Canadian curler originally from Leduc, Alberta.
 He is formerly the skip of the Alberta Golden Bears men's curling team in university curling and on the World Curling Tour.

 Curling career

 As a junior curler, Sturmay won three provincial junior championships, in 2015, 2016 and 2018.
-At the 2015 Canadian Junior Curling Championships, Sturmay led his Alberta rink of Tristan Steinke, Brett Winfield and Mac Lenton to a 7-3 record before losing to Quebec in a tie-breaker match, missing the playoffs.
-At the 2016 Canadian Junior Curling Championships, he led his team of Steinke, Christopher Kennedy and Caleb Boorse to a 6-4 record, missing the playoffs.
+At the 2015 Canadian Junior Curling Championships, Sturmay led his Alberta rink of Tristan Steinke, Brett Winfield and Mac Lenton to a 7–3 record before losing to Quebec in a tie-breaker match, missing the playoffs.
+At the 2016 Canadian Junior Curling Championships, he led his team of Steinke, Christopher Kennedy and Caleb Boorse to a 6–4 record, missing the playoffs.
 Also that season, Sturmay played third for the University of Alberta at the 2016 CIS/CCA Curling Championships.
 The team, skipped by Thomas Scoffin lost in the final to Laurier's Aaron Squires team.
 The team would make it to the final again at the 2017 U Sports/Curling Canada University Championship, but lost to Memorial's Adam Boland.

 Sturmay and his team of Kennedy, Glenn Venance and Boorse represented Alberta at the 2018 Canadian Junior Curling Championships.
-There, he skipped the team to a 7-3 record, but lost in a tiebreaker against British Columbia.
+There, he skipped the team to a 7–3 record, but lost in a tiebreaker against British Columbia.
 Sturmay played in his first provincial championship in 2018.
 He led his team all the way to the final, where they lost to Brendan Bottcher's rink.
 Later in the year he skipped his University of Alberta team to a U Sports/Curling Canada University Championship.
 Immediately after that, he and sister Selena Sturmay would play in the 2018 Canadian Mixed Doubles Curling Championship.
 Both events were played in his hometown of Leduc.
 The pair won the provincial mixed doubles title that year.
-At the mixed doubles championship, the pair finished with a 3-4 record.
+At the mixed doubles championship, the pair finished with a 3–4 record.
 Sturmay ended the season by playing in his first Grand Slam event, playing third as a spare for the Kurt Balderston rink at the 2018 Humpty's Champions Cup.
 The team would go 0-4.